 Coco rolls her eyes in disapproval at Camilla’s behavior, shaking her head and patting the disposed ex lover Betty’s hand in a show of sympathy.

-From Charles Baudelaire’s ode to Lesbos (Les Epaves, 1866) to Tony Scott’s vampire flick The Hunger (1983), the figure of the lesbian as adorned with toxic glamor, much as she has been used, in monotonous and conventional fashion like in heterosexual male pornography.
+From Charles Baudelaire’s ode to Lesbos (Les Epaves, 1866) to Tony Scott’s vampire flick The Hunger (1983), the figure of the lesbian is adorned with toxic glamor, much as she has been used in monotonous and conventional fashion like an heterosexual male pornography.

 David Lynch’s portrayal of lesbian love in Mulholland Drive is influenced by a poetic understanding of the female homosexual as an extraordinarily radical figure of modernity.

 Mulholland Drive manifests by mixing the romantic narrative of a love affair with surrealism.
-Revealing the surrealist truths of romantic love, where sexuality and death are powerfully intertwined with one another in the film.
+Revealing the surrealist truths of romantic love, where sexuality and death are powerfully intertwined with one another.

-The surrealist heroine of this Hollywood dream, is the actress Betty/Diane – for she is two characters (the Innocent/the Aspiring actress and turned jaded, indirect killer) who succumbs to self-hatred, murder and self-destruction.
+The surrealist heroine of this Hollywood dream, is the actress Betty/Diane – for she is two characters (the Innocent aspiring actress and the jaded, indirect killer) who succumbs to self-hatred, murder and self-destruction.

 The third act is where the viewer sees the leading and haunting main theme of Mulholland Drive: Obsession.